themattmayfield/filemaker-webdirect-record/README.md

 # WebDirect-Record
-Easiest way to go to a specific record in FileMaker WebDirect from web application using Javascript
+This is so far the easiest way to go to a specific record in FileMaker WebDirect from web application using Javascript.

+#What this solves?